-As you learn of members of your congregation - or members of their families - being arrested, incarcerated, or coming home from prison, reach out to them and let them know your church stands with them and their loved one.
+As you learn of members of your congregation - or members of their families - being arrested, incarcerated, or coming home from prison, reach out to them and let them know your faith community stands with them and their loved one.

-GENERAL TIPS:

-- □ Call and visit the family members.
+GENERAL TIPS: Call and visit the family members.
 Tell them they are welcome in the congregation and that it stands ready to support them.
-Let the family know that you are concerned about their well-being and the well-being of their loved one. - ☐ Ask if the family thinks it would be helpful if you met, visited with, or wrote to their loved one.
+Let the family know that you are concerned about their well-being and the well-being of their loved one.
+Ask if the family thinks it would be helpful if you met, visited with, or wrote to their loved one.
 If so, do so!

-- ☐ Build a mentoring relationship with the family, especially the children. - ☐ Help the family build or sustain a relationship with their loved one.

-AT THE TIME OF ARREST, INVESTIGATION, AND TRIAL OR SENTENCING:

-- ☐ Offer to be present at the defendant's court appearances. - ☐ Help the defendant in preparing for his legal defense or sentencing.

-DURING THE PERIOD OF INCARCERATION:

-- ☐ Assist the family with transportation to jail or prison when needed, which might include an offer to drive the family to see the prisoner. - ☐ Introduce yourself and work with the jail chaplain. - ☐ Find out about the correspondence, telephoning, and visiting rules. - ☐ Write letters and offer to accept phone calls. - □ Visit the person. - ☐ Hold the prisoner accountable for what he has done.
+Discreetly ask how the family is doing financially.
+Has the arrest, trial, or incarceration of their loved one caused financial distress?
+If the family does need financial help, steer them to government and charitable resources that can help them.
+Build a mentoring relationship with the family, especially the children.
+Help the family build or sustain a relationship with their loved one.
+AT THE TIME OF ARREST, INVESTIGATION, AND TRIAL OR SENTENCING: Offer to be present at the defendant's court appearances.
+Help the defendant in preparing for his legal defense or sentencing.
+DURING THE PERIOD OF INCARCERATION: Assist the family with transportation to jail or prison when needed, which might include an offer to drive the family to see the prisoner.
+Introduce yourself and work with the jail chaplain.
+Find out about the correspondence, telephoning, and visiting rules.
+Write letters and offer to accept phone calls.
+Visit the person.
+Hold the prisoner accountable for what he has done.

 Forgive him.
 And encourage his forgiveness of himself.
 Help resolve problems, disputes, and complaints regarding jail and prison conditions and other problems.
 Identify supportive resources (e.g., education, training, treatment) in the prison and in the communities neighboring the prison.
 Guide and help the recovery of the crime victim and the family of the victim.
 Begin the process of reconciliation - with family, the faith and larger communities, and the victim, is appropriate.
-PREPA RING FOR RELEASE FROM PRISON: Help in the preparation of a discharge plan.
+PREPARING FOR RELEASE FROM PRISON: Help in the preparation of a discharge plan.
 Help establish realistic expectations.
 Help prepare for community supervision (e.g., parole).
 Address the issue of residency prior to release.
 Address the issue of post-release employment.
 Start building a circle of peer support.
 Identify people who can respond 24/7 to crises.
 Work with prison officials to be clear on date and time of discharge so you can meet the returning citizen at the gate (or bus station) and take him home.
 Involve the family in preparing for the return home.
 RETURNING HOME: Welcome the returning citizen back into the congregation and community.
 Introduce the returning citizen to the circle of peer support.
 Provide close support, especially for the first 72 hours after release.
 Continue the work of reconciliation and help develop a restitution plan.
 Help the returning citizen find and keep a job.
 Help the returning citizen maintain sobriety.
 Help the returning citizen find and keep permanent housing.
 Help the returning citizen abide by the terms of parole or probation, if any.
 Involve the returning citizen in the church's ministry work.